Why Does My Forehead Twitch? | Unraveling the Mystery

 Nutrient Top Food Sources Approx. Serving

-Magnesium Spinach; Almonds; Avocado; Black beans 1 cup cooked spinach (157 mg)
+Magnesium Spinach; Almonds; Avocado; Black beans 1 cup cooked spinach (about 157 mg)

-Potassium Banana; Sweet potato; Yogurt; Beans 1 medium banana (422 mg)
+Potassium Banana; Sweet potato; Yogurt; Beans 1 medium banana (about 422 mg)

-Vitamin D Salmon; Fortified milk; Egg yolk 3 oz salmon (570 IU)
+Vitamin D Salmon; Fortified milk; Egg yolk 3 oz salmon (amount varies by type)

-Hydration also plays a role here; dehydration can cause muscle cramps and spasms as well.
+Hydration also plays a role here; dehydration can contribute to muscle cramps and spasms as well.
 When I forget to drink enough water throughout the day, my body reminds me with those pesky twitches.
-Staying hydrated keeps everything functioning smoothly.
+Staying hydrated keeps muscle and nerve function working more smoothly.

 Neurological Considerations